 International domains FAQ

-Do I need to buy country-specific domains for every region or country?
+Do I need to buy international domains for every country or region?

-No, you can use subdomains on your primary domain for each region or country.
+No, you can use subdomains on your primary domain for each country or region.
 For example, if your primary domain is

 your-store-name.com, then you can set up a domain for Canada as